phstc/phstc.github.com/_posts/2011-07-04-restful-how-to-use-post-for-asynchronous-operations.md

        ]
     }

-##Content-Type: application/json
+### Content-Type: application/json

 I didn't specify the charset, because JSON uses [UTF-8 by default](http://www.ietf.org/rfc/rfc4627.txt).

-##HTTP/1.1 202 Accepted
+### HTTP/1.1 202 Accepted

-The response 202 Accepted was used to represent that the operation wasn't completed (200 OK).
-The operation was only accepted "We are working on that".
+The response `202 Accepted` was used to represent that the operation wasn't completed yet.
+The operation was only accepted, kind of "We are working on it.
+Come back later".

-##Consulting the invitation status
+## Consulting the invitation status

-By using the previous link rel received in the last response we can consult the invitation status.
+By using the previous `link rel` received in the last response, we can consult the invitation status.

     # REQUEST
     GET /invitations/tasks/1 HTTP/1.1